togawa28/mousestyles/doc/source/report/classification.rst

 as different observations, resulting in only 9 features for the clustering data.
 Then we take average of days for each mouse.
 While preparing the input data, users will also have the choice to standardize data and/or add the standard deviation for each of the 9 features, resulting in possibly 18 final features.
+One thing to note is that we did not use mouseday data to perform clustering, although it is possible to do with our function.
+The reason we are not using big dataset is because the hierarchical clustering is computationally expensive and silhouette score also takes fairly long time to calculate.

 Methodology/ Approach Description